 SURI brings together innovative undergraduate minds from prestigious universities across the country to UT PGE to research hot energy topics with world-class faculty members.

-Interns receive an insider look at graduate level work conducted at UT PGE, home to the No. 1 petroleum engineering graduate program in the country, according to U.S. News & World Report.
+Interns receive an insider look at graduate level work conducted at UT PGE, home to the No. 1 petroleum engineering graduate program in the country according to the 2017 U.S. News & World Report.
 In addition to participating in meaningful academic research, interns learn about the diverse areas of petroleum and geosystems engineering and build strong relationships with their cohort.

 SURI is a rewarding 10-week program, offering a $4,000 stipend.
 In addition, UT PGE provides funding to travel to Austin and housing in an on-campus residence hall that includes a stipend for meals.